What is an after-school nanny or sitter — and do you need one?

 Inarguably, the most vital task after-school sitters or nannies perform is watching your kids.
 It’s the primary reason you hire them: to make sure your kids get home from school safe and sound and are well cared for until you get home.
 But there might be other ways an after-school caregiver can make your life as a parent easier, too.

 Cindy Marie Jenkins, for example, hired a sitter to pick up her son from school 30 minutes away before caring for him and his younger sibling while Jenkins finished up her work day.
-As a writer who works from home in Orlando, Florida, Jenkins appreciated getting back the time she would have spent driving and liked that her sitter frequently took the kids out of the house for fun after-school excursions to theme parks or the Orlando Science Center.
+As a writer who works from home in Orlando, Florida, Jenkins appreciated getting back the time she would have spent driving and liked that her sitter frequently took the kids out of the house for fun after-school excursions.
 Those activities were important to her and her family.

 Some other examples of activities an after-school sitter or nanny might do include: